ilitwin/Battleship/README.md

 —

-For the MODEL part, I wrote a set of functions which handle the Python representation of the Battleship game:
+For the Model part, I wrote a set of functions which handle the Python representation of the Battleship game:

 1.1 init board() returns the initial list of all 0's that we will be using as